Segflow/blog/content/post/acebear-ctf-secure_login.md

 Also after this, another check is done (function `sub_80488ed`), where the password is verified to only contain hexadecimal characters (`a-ZA-Z0-9`), if it does not, the program prints `Wrong password type!` and exits.

-With this in mind, let's try again with a valid password type, e.g: 64 character password with only hexadecimals characters
+With this in mind, let's try again with a valid password type, e.g: 64 character password with only hexadecimal characters

 ```shell
 $ ./secure_login